NicholasBly/PrivateInternetAccess-WiFi-disable-on-boot/README.md

 ## Installation

-1. Clone this repository or download the `vpn_wifi_manager.bat` file.
+1. Clone this repository or download the `PIA_Startup.bat` file.
-2. Place the `vpn_wifi_manager.bat` file in a permanent location on your computer.
+2. Place the `PIA_Startup.bat` file in a permanent location on your computer.

 ## Configuration

 Before using the script, you need to configure it for your system:

-1. Open `vpn_wifi_manager.bat` in a text editor.
+1. Open `PIA_Startup.bat` in a text editor.
 2. Locate the following line and adjust the path if necessary:
    ```batch
    start "" "C:\Program Files\Private Internet Access\piactl.exe" connect